-- 1. The policy and regulatory framework in the telecom sector involving competition, private participation and light-touch regulations has lead to a near-universal access and affordability of mobile telephony in the country.
+- 1. The policy and regulatory framework in the telecom sector focusing on competition, private participation and light-touch regulations has lead to a near-universal access and affordability of mobile telephony in the country.
 However, it has, so far, not been as successful in spreading Internet access services in the country.
 The countries which are ahead of India in the growth curve on use of Internet have witnessed a remarkable boost in economic growth, expansion in opportunities and improvement in service delivery on account of increase in Internet access1.
 International experience indicates that use of Internet serves as an enabler to accelerate growth by way of fueling efficiency and innovation.
 At the same time, it helps in achieving inclusiveness.
-The potential socio-economic benefits accruing out of the use of Internet seem to suggest that India can immensely benefit if the government and businesses make concerted efforts to ensure that Internet access facility reaches to one and all, particularly to those who are at the bottom of the pyramid. - 2.
+The potential socio-economic benefits accruing out of the use of Internet seem to suggest that India can immensely benefit if the government and businesses make concerted efforts to ensure that Internet access services reach to one and all. - 2.
 Most of the Internet users in the country consume data (Internet) services on their mobile handsets2, as the market for wire line telecommunication services in India is much less developed.
 Even in the wireless segment, the situation of Internet subscription has not been very impressive.
 Only 31.35 crore wireless subscribers used Internet out of a total wireless subscriber base of 103.37 crore at the end of March, 2016.
 Thus the penetration of wireless Internet in the country was only 30% at the end of March, 2016.
-While the wireless data usage3 grew by about 58% in one year (from the Quarter ending March, 2015 to the quarter-ending March 2016), the wireless subscriber base, which used Internet4, grew by mere 16% in a year (from 31.03.2015 to
+While the wireless data usage3 grew by about 58% in one year (from the Quarter ending March, 2015 to the quarter-ending March 2016), the wireless subscriber base, which used Internet4, grew by mere 16% in a year (from 31.03.2015 to 31.03.2016.
+It seems that the existing subscribers, having discovered the benefits of Internet usage, have increased their consumption of data (Internet), but the non-connected are not getting induced to access internet.
+Apparently, the challenges in improving wireless Internet penetration have been from both, the demand side as well as the supply side.
+The following reasons seem to be plaguing the adoption of wireless Internet in the country: - (i) Low level of literacy and even lower digital literacy - (ii) Low perceived utility of Internet

-1 As per a World Bank report, a 10% increase in broadband Internet penetration increases the per capita Gross Domestic Product (GDP) by 1.38% in the developing countries.
+1 As per a World Bank report, a 10% increase in broadband Internet penetration increases the per capita Gross Dommestic Product (GDP) by 1.38% in the developing countries.